hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 You can override necessary classes with your own CSS stylesheet to customize your forms.

 ## Reference translations file

-You can override all the default translations with the following keys.
+You can override default translations with the following keys.

 ```json
 {